An Innovative Approach to Delivering Health Care To People With Pain & Addiction

 The Safer Opioid Prescribing Program

 The program involves three live webinars and a full-day virtual workshop.
-For details and registration information please review flyer.
+Stay tuned for registration details.

 Motivational Interview Workshop

-May 13 & 14, 2022: This two day in-person workshop will aim to develop primary care provider's capacity to rapidly engage and develop therapeutic alliance with those seeking services.
-Review flyer for details.
+February 17-18, 2023: This two day accredited in-person workshop will aim to develop primary care provider's capacity to rapidly engage and develop therapeutic alliance with those seeking services.
+Click here to learn more and register.